5 Myths About Design-Build Debunked

 Still not completely sure that design-build is the way to go?
 Owners can begin a project on a design-build basis while building in a contractual “off-ramp” that will allow the project to go design-bid-build after design completion, if that approach later becomes optimal for needs.
 The project will still benefit from a design that has been developed through robust collaboration with builders.

-Kevin Connors, PMP is a project manager and construction expert with more than two decades of experience in designing and building water/wastewater infrastructure, vertical structures and roads.
+Kevin Connors, PMP is a project manager and associate with more than two decades of experience in designing and building water/wastewater infrastructure, vertical structures and roads.
 He has led projects for many international development organizations, with a focus on managing large-scale infrastructure programs valued in excess of $100 million.
 He previously served as the District of Columbia Water and Sewer Authority’s Water Pumping Division Manager, responsible for the operations and maintenance of 1,300 miles of water pipe and numerous pump stations, reservoirs and water towers.

 David Schroeder, PG, PMP is a project manager with more than two decades of professional experience.
 He has managed numerous projects for the U.S. Environmental Protection Agency, U.S. Corps of Engineers, the Department of Defense and the Department of Energy (DOE).
 His design-build experience includes serving as project manager for the $7 million design-build of a dry air and nitrogen re-circulation plant at the DOE’s Portsmouth (Ohio) gaseous diffusion plant, a highly complex project that was carried out in its entirety in a 4-month window.